Michał Oleksiejczuk

 Michał Oleksiejczuk (born February 22, 1995) is a Polish mixed martial artist.
-A professional competitor since 2014, he was the former Thunderstrike Fight League Light heavyweight champion in Poland.
-He currently competes in the middleweight division of the Ultimate Fighting Championship.
+A professional since 2014, he was the former Thunderstrike Fight League Light heavyweight champion in Poland.
+He currently competes in the middleweight division of the Ultimate Fighting Championship (UFC).

+Background

+Michal played handball before taking up martial arts.
+Oleksiejczuk has a younger brother named Cezary, who is also a professional mixed martial artist.

 Mixed martial arts career

 Early career

 Oleksiejczuk started his MMA career in 2014.
-Fighting primarily in Poland, he amassed a record of 12–2 prior to being signed by UFC in 2017.
+Fighting primarily in Poland, he amassed a record of 12–2 before being signed by UFC in 2017.
+During this time Oleksiejczuk won the Wenglorz Fight Cup tournament, as well as the thunderstrike fight league light heavyweight championship.

 Ultimate Fighting Championship

 Oleksiejczuk was expected to have made his UFC debut to face Ion Cuțelaba on November 4, 2017, at UFC 217, replacing injured Gadzhimurad Antigulov.
 In turn after the weigh-ins, Cuțelaba was pulled from the event by USADA due to a potential Anti-Doping Policy violation stemming from its investigation into voluntary disclosures by Cuțelaba during an out-of-competition sample collections on October 18 and October 19.
 Cuțelaba was provisionally suspended and the bout was scrapped.